gimlet-io/gimlet-documentation/src/pages/docs/frontend/static-site-deployment-tutorial.md

 After a successful deployment, a clickable link should appear next to deployment status.
 Click it to open it in your browser.

-## Private Static Site Deployment
+## Deploying From a Private Git Repository

-Private static sites can also be deployed with Gimlet using GitHub's personal access tokens.
+Private static sites can also be deployed with Gimlet using a GitHub personal access token.

 First, you'll need to create a fine-grained personal access token (PAT).
 The scope should be for **Content** with **Read-only access**.
 Save the token in a secure way, as you'll need it when you configure the deployment.
-Refer to [GitHub's documentation](public\docs\screenshots\gimlet-encrypted-secrets.png) for exact description of token creation.
+Refer to [GitHub's documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for exact description of token creation.

 In Gimlet, set up the deployment in a similar way as described above.